REGULATIONS

 The organisers reserve the right to refuse the participation of E-bikes in some of the stages in accordance with the environmental regulations of the Cabildo de Gran Canaria.

-ARTICLE 12.
-RACE DIRECTION.
+ARTICLE 13.
+RACE DIRECTION

 The Race Directors may suspend, shorten, modify, neutralise or stop the race for safety reasons or for reasons of force majeure beyond their control and not attributable to the organisation (weather, variations in water flow, etc.).